 Vienna Sightseeing Bus

-Unmistakably yellow and green, the Vienna Sightseeing Bus takes four different routes inside the city (at the time of writing):
+Unmistakably yellow and green, the Vienna Sightseeing Bus takes three different routes inside the city (at the time of writing):

-- Red: this encircles the old town, taking you to, from and past key sites like the Hofburg, natural and art history museums, Rathaus, opera house etc.
+- Red: this encircles the old town, taking you to, from and past key sites like the Hofburg, natural and art history museums, MuseumsQuartier, opera house etc.

 This should be your first-choice route, as it gives you a broad flavor of the best of Vienna.
 The different stops offer easy walking access to top sights, including those in the pedestrianised center.

-- Yellow: this covers part of the Ring, including the museums and opera house, but also takes you out, for example, to the two main tourist attractions away from the very center: the Belvedere and Schönbrunn palaces.
+- Yellow: this covers a small part of the Ring boulevard, including the opera house, but also takes you out to the main tourist attractions away from the very center: Schönbrunn and Belvedere.

-A good second choice – no trip to Vienna is complete without seeing at least one of those two palaces.
+A good second choice – no trip to Vienna is probably complete without seeing the Habsburg summer palace at Schönbrunn, for example